-Free dating apps ranked: Which are the best to find love?
+Free dating apps ranked: The pros and cons of Tinder, Bumble, more - amNewYork

 TINDER

-Pros: If you have been single in the past five years, you've most likely used this app.
-Tinder has users swiping right and left day in and day out in order to find a match.
+Pros: If you have been single in the past five years, you’ve most likely used this app.
+Tinder has users swiping right and left, day in and day out, in order to find a match.
 So much so that from December 2016 to January 2017, the number of Tinderellas and Tinderfellas increased by 11 percent, the company says.
-For New Yorkers, the main plus is the sheer number of people on Tinder in the city: The possibilities for matches seem endless, and the likelihood of singles your age or type being on the app are near guaranteed.
+For New Yorkers, the main plus is the sheer number of people on Tinder in the city.
+So the possibilities for matches seem endless, and the likelihood of singles your age or type being on the app are nearly guaranteed.

-Tinder Social, which launched in the summer 2016, is also a great option for those either looking for group dates for parties or new friends to meet up with on weekends.
+Tinder Social, which launched in summer 2016, is a great option for those either looking for group dates for parties or new friends to meet up with on weekends.

 Cons: Can the pro also be a con?
 With so many users swiping on Tinder, it can be difficult to either find a solid match or even get some conversation going.
 This may find you breaking your thumb as it swipes left in pursuit of someone of interest.
 Also, when it comes to Tinder, you can’t be sure what other users is looking for: a hookup, a relationship or simply someone to talk to.
 In order to up your Tinder game, make sure you’re straightforward with your expectations, and limit the conversation to plan a meet-up as soon as possible.